MecSim/MecSimCalc-docs/docs/Self-Hosting-Apps/Localhost.md

 npm run dev
 ```

-6. Your website should now live at [http://localhost:3000](http://localhost:3000), you can open it in your web browser.
+6. Go to [http://localhost:3000](http://localhost:3000) to see the website.
 The following should be printed to your terminal:

 ```
 ready - started server on 0.0.0.0:3000, url: http://localhost:3000